ShiqiYu/libfacedetection/README.md

 mkdir build; cd build; rm -rf *
 ```

+### Use Tengine to Speedup the detection on ARM
+The model has been added to [Tengine](https://github.com/OAID/Tengine).
+Tengine, developed by OPEN AI LAB, is a lite, high-performance, and modular inference engine for embedded device.

+The model in Tengine can run faster than the C++ source code here because Tengine has been optimized according to ARM CPU.
+There are detailed manual and example at Tengine web site: https://github.com/OAID/Tengine/tree/master/examples/YuFaceDetectNet

 ### Cross build for aarch64
 1. Set cross compiler for aarch64 (please refer to aarch64-toolchain.cmake)
 2. Set opencv path since the example code depends on opencv